workgroupengineering/Documentation/README.md

 * Several extremely popular .NET open source projects have been ported to Avalonia.
 Among them are
   * [AvalonEdit](http://avalonedit.net/) - the port is available as [AvaloniaEdit](https://github.com/AvaloniaUI/AvaloniaEdit) - Rich Text Editor.
   * [RoslynPad](https://roslynpad.net/) - C\# code editor with intellisense.
-* Avalonia \(just like WPF and Silverlight\) is fully compositional: you can create a button out of Avalonia primitives in a fashion similar to creating a complex page, while its competitors \(Web, Xamarin and Java\) packages are not compositional to the same degree as will be detailed later.
+* Avalonia \(just like WPF and Silverlight\) is fully compositional: you can create a button out of Avalonia primitives in a fashion similar to creating a complex page, while its competitors \(Web, Xamarin and Java\) packages are not compositional to the same degree.
 * Avalonia UI, unlike JavaScript has full advantage of a strongly typed language.
 Also Avalonia has full advantage of a compiled-to-binary code language.
 * Avalonia is an open source multiplatform descendant of great Microsoft packages - WPF and Silverlight which brought the UI development on a completely new level creating a set of new concepts and which allow to create a full blown UI application in fraction of time and effort in comparison to other technologies.
 Here is the list of some of the concepts: